-The verification effort generally includes three steps: pre-verification, on-site verification (when applicable), and post-verification.
+The verification effort generally includes three steps: pre-verification, on-site verification meeting (if applicable), and post-verification.
 The verification effort will be adapted to be appropriate for the technology readiness level and funding available to the project.
 However, the details provided below establish the framework for the process.

 All steps are performed in concert with BETO's verification team and the project management team.
-During the pre-verification step, the verification team will work closely with the project team to discuss the effort in detail, initiate the review of the data from the Performance Data Table and metrics as provided in the original application, and set the date for the on-site meeting.
-This is an iterative process between the two teams and establishes the agenda for the on-site meeting.
-During the on-site verification meeting, the two teams will work together to discuss the goals and performance metrics, ideas for tracking project progress, and alignment with BETO's goals.
-At the conclusion of the on-site meeting, both teams will have the information needed to proceed forward.
-The post-verification step includes the verification team reporting to DOE and the DOE personnel working through the Go/No-Go decision point.
+During the pre-verification step, the verification team will work closely with the project team to discuss the effort in detail, initiate the review of the data from the Technical Datasheet and metrics as provided in the original application, and provide a list of requirements for the verification process.
+This is an iterative process between the two teams and establishes the agenda for the verification meeting.
+During the verification meeting, the two teams will work together to discuss the goals and performance metrics, ideas for tracking project progress, and alignment with BETO's goals.
+The post-verification step includes the verification team reporting to DOE, and the DOE personnel proceeding with any necessary notifications, negotiations, and modifications to the award based on the go/no go decision.